microsoft/rushjs.io-website/pages/maintainer/add_to_repo.md

 This tells Rush that it should manage this project.

+> **Why can't Rush automatically detect my projects?**
+>
-> Rush does not automatically scan for projects using wildcards, for a few reasons:
+> Rush does not automatically discover projects using wildcards.
+We have a few motivations for this
+> design decision:
 > 1. Depth-first scans are expensive, particularly when tools need to repeatedly collect the list.
 > 2. On a caching CI machine, scans can accidentally pick up files left behind from a previous build.
 > 3. It's useful to have a centralized inventory of all projects and their important metadata.
+>    For example, this makes the approval/policy features more intuitive.

 Next, run `rush update` to install the dependencies of **my-toolchain**.
 This command can be run in any subfolder of the repo folder that contains rush.json:

 ```
-~/my-repo/$ rush update
+~/my-repo$ rush update
-~/my-repo/$ git add .
+~/my-repo$ git add .
-~/my-repo/$ git commit -m "rush update"
+~/my-repo$ git commit -m "rush update"
 ```
 Since this is the first project for the repo, you'll notice that `rush update` creates several new files: